Refining Cram\'er-Rao Bound With Multivariate Parameters: An Extrinsic Geometry Perspective: Projection proof of the classical matrix CRB

 \section{Projection proof of the classical matrix CRB}

-Although not novel, we initially establish a simple result that presents the classical matrix CRB in terms of the projection of the estimator error onto the tangent space of the embedded statistical manifold at \(s_\theta\) for completeness and to serve as a springboard for further developments.
+Although not novel, we initially establish a simple result that presents the classical matrix CRB in terms of the projection of the estimator error onto the tangent space of the embedded statistical manifold $\mathcal{M}$.
+This projection perspective serves as a rigorous springboard for the higher-order geometric developments that follow.